 - Joined a TON of group boards.
 Before I started my Pinterest marketing strategy, I was probably on less than five group boards.
 Right now, I’m on 56 group boards!

 While Pinterest is my #1 referral, it isn’t my number one source for engagement, i.e. comments.
-I don’t know about you, but if you have a blog with a lot of traffic but low engagement, to me that doesn’t equate success.

 Some of the group boards I joined are: